TheFatemeh/Seeding-QDArchive/README.md

 1. Load pre-collected qualitative study IDs (filtered via ICPSR search with `dataType=qualitative`).
 2. For each study, fetch metadata via the DCAT JSON API (`/pcms/dcat/{id}`).
 3. Log in with ICPSR credentials (prompted at runtime).
-4. Select download format by priority: Qualitative Data > Delimited > ASCII > first available.
-5. Download the file (always a zip).
+4. Download the file (always a zip).
-6. List all files inside the zip and record each in the FILES table — zip is kept on disk, not extracted.
+5. List all files inside the zip and record each in the FILES table — zip is kept on disk, not extracted.
-7. Store metadata in `23724707-seeding.sqlite`.
+6. Store metadata in `23724707-seeding.sqlite`.